 Acupuncture stimulates the same systems as certain electrotherapy currents with the same results.

 Therapeutic Exercise starts two weeks after the initial injury more physical therapy can be initiated including sit to stand exercises, water treadmill and so on.
 The greater the intensity of physical therapy the better.
 Exercise is being recognized as an important part of rehabilitation and the earlier the better.
-Controlled active therapeutic exercise may be safely performed when closely assisted and attended to by the therapist or the attentive owner.
+Controlled active therapeutic exercise for pets may be safely performed when closely assisted and attended to by the therapist or the attentive owner.
 The benefits of therapeutic exercise are abundant.
 Exercise helps build strength, muscle mass, agility, coordination, and cardiovascular health.
 In addition, therapeutic exercise may be used as a preventive measure to improve general health, reduce obesity, and increase performance in all pets.
 Prior to initiating therapy, all animals must be fully evaluated and assessed by a veterinary rehabilitation specialist.

 - Walking with assistance

 - Sit to Stands and Sit to Downs

 When performed appropriately and in consultation with the veterinarian or rehab specialist, these activities can be performed early in the postoperative recovery period and modified and intensified to promote cardiovascular and musculoskeletal fitness.